AnthonyTuzhu/toxpro/README.md

-# ToxPro
+# Welcome to ToxPro Project

 ![repo version](https://img.shields.io/badge/Version-v.%200.2-green)

+*Added regression QSAR modeling module (experimental)
 ### BASIC SETUP

-To set up the conda env, you need to use the `requirements.txt` file to install the necessary python dependencies.
+To open this project on your computer, you need to set up the conda env by using the `requirements.txt` file to install the necessary python dependencies.

 First, create a new conda env